Border Collie: Livestock work

 Working Border Collies can take direction by voice and by whistle at long distances when herding.
-Their great energy and herding instinct are still used to herd a variety of animals, from the traditional sheep and cattle, to free-range poultry, pigs, and ostriches.
+Their energy and herding instinct are still used to herd a variety of animals, from sheep and cattle, to free-range poultry, pigs, and ostriches.
 They are also used to remove unwanted wild birds from airport runways, golf courses, and other public and private areas.

 Shepherds in the UK have taken the most critical elements of herding and incorporated them into a sheepdog trial.
 The first recorded sheepdog trials were held in Bala, North Wales, in 1873.
 These competitions enable farmers and shepherds to evaluate possible mates for their working dogs, but they have developed a sport aspect as well, with competitors from outside the farming community also taking part.

 In the US, the national sanctioning body for these competitions is the USBCHA.
 In the UK it is the International Sheep Dog Society, in Canada the Canadian Border Collie Association (CBCA) and in South Africa it is the South African Sheepdog Association.